suryarajendhran/personal-site/content/posts/how-i-built-a-11-000-gmv-website-in-a-weekend.md

 ---
-title: How I built a ￡11,000+ GMV website in a weekend
+title: How I built a ￡1.2m+ GMV website
 date: 2023-02-03T18:30:00Z
 description: A look into how I built a website to fulfil the credit needs of young learner drivers in the UK/EU in a weekend, and the lessons I learned along the way.